Phil Robertson: Personal life

-In either December 2016 or January 2017, after Ben Carson stepped down from the chairmanship of American Legacy Center's "Fight for the Court" project, Robertson filled the vacancy.

-On May 28, 2020, it was revealed that Phil has learned he has a daughter named Phyllis from an affair in the 1970s.
+In either December 2016 or January 2017, after Ben Carson stepped down from being chairman of American Legacy Center's "Fight for the Court" project, Robertson filled the vacancy.
+On May 28, 2020, it was revealed that Robertson had learned he had a daughter named Phyllis from an affair in the 1970s.
+In 2024, he was diagnosed with Alzheimer's disease.